×

 When we asked people what advice they would give someone preparing to move to Poland, they said:

 "Expats should be aware that the official language of Poland is Polish, so it is important to learn some basic phrases before moving.
 It is also important to research the cost of living in Poland, as prices can vary significantly depending on the city.
 Additionally, expats should be aware that Poland is a predominantly Catholic country, so it is important to respect local customs and traditions.
-Finally, expats should be aware that the weather in Poland can be quite extreme, with cold winters and hot summers, so it is important to be prepared for all seasons," explained one expat living in Poland.
+Finally, expats should be aware that the weather in Poland can be quite extreme, with cold winters and hot summers, so it is important to be prepared for all seasons," said one expat in Poland.

 How do I find a place to live in Poland?